What is conciliation?

 When can I ask Tarion for a conciliation?

-After the end of your builder’s initial builder repair period, you have 30 days in which you can contact Tarion to request a conciliation.
-You can also schedule a conciliation through your MyHome account within that period.
+After the end of your builder’s initial builder repair period, you have 30 days in which you can contact Tarion to request a conciliation*.
+You can also schedule a conciliation through your MyHome account.

-If you do not request a conciliation within that 30-day period, Tarion may not be able to assist you with your warranty claim items.
+If you do not request a conciliation within this period, Tarion may not be able to assist you with your warranty claim items.

 Is there a cost for conciliation?